 I have not kept track of round count or dry fires to this point, but I would estimate 2000 squeezes of the trigger between live and dry fire.

-The trigger has continued to smooth out, and I’m sure it will keep doing so with time.
-But I am planning to send it off to Cajun Gun Works to do their magic.
+The trigger continues to smooth out, and I’m sure it will keep doing so with time.

 I did have two malfunctions during a single range session early on.
 To be honest, I didn’t investigate them any further than a tap-rack drill.
 Both malfunctions were from the same box of generic ammunition my range sells for too high a price.